 If my mother managed to open the door for me, my wife will be at an arms distance to get my laptop bag.
 If my mother kept my shoes in the newly bought shoe-rack, my wife will bring me the towel and ask to freshen up.

 Finding a reason to enter the house, I will look up at my father for some support.
 With an Economic Times and a TV in front of him, he will just shrug and go back to the distractions.
-I knew his shrug meant, “Buddy, I managed it in my time, now it is your turn,” so wouldn`t disturb him and move to the washroom to freshen up.
+I know what his shrug means: “Buddy, I managed it in my time, now it is your turn.”
+So wouldn`t disturb him and move to the washroom to freshen up.

 If my wife managed to hand me a washed T-shirt outside the washroom, my mother will manage to shout: “The dinner is served!”